Think carefully about what you wash into the gutter.

 - Waste oil should be collected in a container for recycling.

-- Always have sawdust or other absorbent material for liquid spills where possible and bag residues before placing in a bin.
+- Always have sawdust or other absorbent material for liquid spills where possible and bag residues before placing them in a bin.

 - Ensure all packaging materials are placed in a rubbish bin and are not permitted to end up in stormwater drains.